scarletquasar/general-benchmarks/benchmarks/javascript/nodejs/test-hello-world/benchmark.md

-# Nodejs - Test Hello World Benchmark
+# Nodejs - Test Hello World Benchmark - performance.now()

 A test benchmark with a console.log called with the "Hello World" string.